movsesg/movsesg/README.md

 🌱 I’m a full stack software engineer

-📫 How to reach me: movsesgasamanyan@gmail.com
+📫 Reach out if you'd like to collaborate on a project! movsesgasamanyan@gmail.com

 ⚡ Fun fact: I love to play chess!